-- Bill 4, An Act to reinforce the governance of state-owned enterprises and to amend other legislative provisions (Order of reference given on 2 February 2022). - Bill 12, An Act mainly to promote Québec-sourced and responsible procurement by public bodies, to reinforce the integrity regime of enterprises and to increase the powers of the Autorité des marchés publics (Order of reference given on 17 February 2022). - Bill 23, An Act respecting the names and responsibilities of certain ministers and government departments and to enact the Act respecting the Ministère des Forêts, de la Faune et des Parcs (Order of reference given on 20 October 2021).
+- Bill 4, An Act to reinforce the governance of state-owned enterprises and to amend other legislative provisions (Order of reference given on 2 February 2022). - Bill 12, An Act mainly to promote Québec-sourced and responsible procurement by public bodies, to reinforce the integrity regime of enterprises and to increase the powers of the Autorité des marchés publics (Order of reference given on 17 February 2022).
+Bill 23, An Act respecting the names and responsibilities of certain ministers and government departments and to enact the Act respecting the Ministère des Forêts, de la Faune et des Parcs (Order of reference given on 20 October 2021).
 Order in compliance with the Standing Orders Interpellation:

-By the House Leader of the Third Opposition Group to the Minister of Finance on the following subject: The CAQ government's lack of vision in helping Québec families deal with the rising cost of living (notice given on 24 February 2022).
+- By the Member for Robert-Baldwin to the Minister of Finance on the following subject: The economic uncertainty Québec is facing. (notice given on 17 March 2022).

 COMMITTEE ON INSTITUTIONS

 Order of reference

 Consideration of Bills:

 - Bill 2, An Act respecting family law reform with regard to filiation and amending the Civil Code in relation to personality rights and civil status (Order of reference given on 1 February 2022). - Bill 39, An Act to establish a new electoral system (Order of reference given on 20 October 2021). - Bill 793, An Act to recognize the white admiral as the emblematic insect of Québec (Order of reference given on 20 October 2021).
-Statutory order Examination of the Report on the implementation of the Code of Ethics and Conduct of the Members of the National Assembly.
+Statutory order - Examination of the Report on the implementation of the Code of Ethics and Conduct of the Members of the National Assembly.
 COMMITTEE ON CITIZEN RELATIONS Order of reference Consideration of Bills:

-- Bill 1, An Act to amend the Educational Childcare Act to improve access to the educational childcare services network and complete its development (Order of reference given on 2 December 2021). - Bill 101, An Act to strengthen the fight against maltreatment of seniors and other persons of full age in vulnerable situations as well as the monitoring of the quality of health services and social services (Order of reference given on 20 October 2021).
-Bill 197, An Act to amend the Consumer Protection Act to fight planned obsolescence and assert the right to repair goods (Order of reference given on 20 October 2021).
+- Bill 1, An Act to amend the Educational Childcare Act to improve access to the educational childcare services network and complete its development (Order of reference given on 2 December 2021). - Bill 101, An Act to strengthen the fight against maltreatment of seniors and other persons of full age in vulnerable situations as well as the monitoring of the quality of health services and social services (Order of reference given on 20 October 2021). - Bill 197, An Act to amend the Consumer Protection Act to fight planned obsolescence and assert the right to repair goods (Order of reference given on 20 October 2021).
 COMMITTEE ON HEALTH AND SOCIAL SERVICES Order of reference Consideration of Bills:

 - Bill 11, An Act to increase the supply of primary care services by general practitioners and to improve the management of that supply (Order of reference given on 10 February 2022). - Bill 15, An Act to amend the Youth Protection Act and other legislative provisions (Order of reference given on 1 February 2022).
-COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT Order of reference Special consultations:
+Bill 498, An Act to proclaim the National Day for the Promotion of Positive Mental Health (Order of reference given on 22 March 2021) COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT Order of reference Consideration of Bills: